how-to-setup-the-sendinblue-mailer-with-wp-mail-smtp_g

 After filling out the form with the requested information, you’ll have the opportunity to select a plan.
 The setup process is the same for all plans.

-Step 2: Authorize Your Domain
+2. Authorize Your Domain

-Setting Up Your Domain in Sendinblue
+Setting Up Your Domain in Brevo

-On the next page, click on the button to Add a Domain.
+On the next page, click on the button to Add a domain.
+From there, add your domain name and save it.

 Add DNS Records

-Domain authorization is crucial to reliable email delivery.
-It also protects site owners and visitors.
-For Sendinblue to authorize your domain, you must add 2 TXT records to your site’s DNS settings.
+For Brevo to authorize your domain, you must add 2 TXT records to your site’s DNS settings.

 Verifying the domain in Sendinblue

-Note that we’re using example.com for our domain in the examples below.
+Note: We’re using example.com for our domain in the examples below.
 You should replace that with your own domain or subdomain name.

 In a new window or tab, log in to the service where you purchased your site’s domain.
 This is often your hosting provider.

 Locate your site’s DNS settings.
 When you look at those, there should be an option to add a new record.
-The 2 records you’ll need to add are TXT Record (Sendinblue Code) and TXT (DKIM) Record.

-Adding the TXT Record (Sendinblue Code)
+Adding the TXT Record (Brevo Code)

 Copy the value and paste it into the appropriate DNS settings on your site.
-Be careful to copy it exactly or verification won’t work.
+Be careful to copy it exactly, or verification won’t work.

 Adding the TXT (DKIM) Record